kshedstrom/workspace/README.md

 # workspace

+This Makefile comes from adcroft's workspace, modified for my (Kate's) needs.
+I also stashed the Makefile.esmg file from MOM6's testing directory here.

+# workspace

 **This Makefile is not part of MOM6, it is not supported, I do not recommend that anyone use it, and I will not respond to pleas for help regards this Makefile.** --The Managment.

 This repository provides a "Makefile" that does pretty much everything I need to be able to regards MOM6 (install, build, test).